 - SSEC RealEarth

-Most of the image animations posted are in the Animated GIF and/or MP4 formats; in some earlier cases, the Java applet AniS, YouTube, and QuickTime was used for some of the longer — and larger file size — animations (see additional information on the Java and QuickTime animations).
+Most of the image animations posted are in the Animated GIF and/or MP4 formats; in some earlier cases, either the Java applet AniS, YouTube, or QuickTime was used for some of the longer — and larger file size — animations (see additional information on the Java and QuickTime animations).

-If you have any questions, comments, or suggestions about the CIMSS Satellite Blog, feel free to send us email.
+If you have any questions, comments, or suggestions regarding the CIMSS Satellite Blog, feel free to send us email.